 - Blended learning offers flexibility in terms of availability – Anytime, anywhere.
 In other words, eLearning enables the student to access the materials from anywhere at any time.

 - Access to global resources and materials that meet the students’ level of knowledge and interest.

 - Self-pacing for slow or quick learners reduces stress, increases satisfaction and information retention.

-- E-learning allows more affective interactions between the learners and their instructors through the use of emails, discussion boards and chat room.
+- E-learning allows more effective interactions between the learners and their instructors through the use of emails, discussion boards and chat room.

 - Students have the ability to track their progress.

 - Students can also learn through a variety of activities that apply to many different learning styles.

 - E-learning could improve the quality of teaching and learning as it supports the face-to-face teaching approaches.